 What does “acquisition by declaration” mean?

-Acquisition of citizenship by declaration (Section 5 StAG): For certain groups that have been disadvantaged in the past due to gender-discriminatory regulations, there is the possibility of acquiring German citizenship by declaration.
-This applies, for example, to people whose German ancestors lost their citizenship.
+Acquisition of citizenship by declaration (Section 5 StAG): For certain groups that have been disadvantaged in the past due to gender-discriminatory regulations, it is possible to acquire German citizenship by declaration.
+This applies, for example, to persons whose German ancestors have lost their citizenship.
 This is often due to previous discrimination in nationality law.

-The group of people named in Section 5 StAG acquire German citizenship directly by submitting a declaration of intent to become a German citizen.
+The group of persons named in § 5 StAG acquires German citizenship directly by submitting a declaration of intent to become a German citizen.
 However, this requires a clear declaration of intent, which must be submitted to the competent authority.
 There are no particular bureaucratic hurdles, but the declaration must be formulated in a legally secure manner.
-Unlike in the regular naturalization procedure, no declaration of loyalty or proof of integration is required.
+Unlike the regular naturalization procedure, no declaration of loyalty or proof of integration is required.

 Declaration and fulfillment of the requirements are sufficient for acquisition

 Even if the examination of the requirements by the competent authority may take some time, German citizenship is granted retroactively upon receipt of the declaration by the competent authority.
-The conferral takes place by means of a certificate.
-However, the certificate is not a legal requirement for the acquisition of German citizenship.
+The award is made in the form of a certificate.
+However, the certificate is not a legal requirement for acquiring German citizenship.

 No automatic acquisition of German citizenship

-In Section 5 StAG, the legislator has decided against the automatic conferral of German citizenship "by operation of law" to the group of people concerned.
-An automatic conferral could otherwise lead to the persons concerned - especially those living abroad - receiving German citizenship without their knowledge or against their will.
+In § 5 StAG, the legislator has decided against the automatic conferral of German citizenship “by operation of law” to the group of people concerned.
+Automatic conferral could otherwise lead to the persons concerned – especially those living abroad – being granted German citizenship without their knowledge or against their will.

 Such a compulsory conferral could lead to problems of dual nationality in international relations or to the loss of the previous nationality if the nationality law of the state of the previous nationality does not provide for dual nationality.
 In particular, descendants of victims of Nazi persecution, insofar as Section 5 StAG applies to them, who may have no interest in German citizenship, would otherwise involuntarily become German citizens.